How to Spend 2 days in Quebec City, Canada

 Le Château de Pierre – when looking for a place to spend 2 days in Quebec City, I wanted a boutique hotel in a central location and Le Château de Pierre was the perfect choice.
 It is located in the most picturesque part of Quebec City, on a quiet street, just steps away from all the attractions.
 If you get a room with a small balcony, you will have a view of Château Frontenac, which is just around the corner.
 Speaking of rooms: they are charming and comfortable, but some of them are on the smaller size, which is typical for an old building.

-Fairmont Le Château Frontenac – this place needs no introduction.
-The beautiful Château Frontenac not only dominates the Quebec City’s skyline, but is also one of the best places to stay in the city.
-It’s a bit of a splurge, but you might you might be able to score a good deal, especially outside of a busy tourist season and mid week.
+Fairmont Le Château Frontenac – and of course the hotel that needs no introduction, the iconic Château Frontenac, that not only dominates the city’s skyline but is also one of the best hotels in Quebec City.
+It’s a bit of a splurge, but you might be able to score a good deal, especially if you are traveling outside of the peak season and/or mid-week.

-How to get to from the airport to the city center
+How to get to from Quebec Airport to the city center

 Quebec City is home to Jean Lesage International Airport (YQB), which is located about 15 km (9 miles) outside of the city.
 There are several ways to get from the airport to the city.